stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 1. Select **Interactive Apps > JupyterLab** from the top menu in the Dashboard page.

 2. In the screen that opens, specify the different parameters for your job (time limit, number of nodes, CPUs, partition to use, etc.).
 You can also choose to be notified by email when your session starts.

 3. Click the blue **Launch** button to start your JupyterLab session.
 You may have to wait in the queue for resources to become available.

 4. When your session starts, click the blue **Connect to JupyterLab** button.
 A new window opens with the JupyterLab interface.

 5. The first time you connect to JupyterLab via Sherlock OnDemand, you'll see 2 tabs: Files and Launcher.

    ![ood_juplab](images/ood_juplab.png)

    The **Files** tab displays the contents of your `$HOME` directory on Sherlock.
    You can navigate through your files there.

    In the Launcher tab, you will have the option to create a new Jupyter Notebook new Console session by clicking the tile showing the kernel of your choice.
    You can also open the Terminal or a text editor for a variety of file types by clicking the corresponding tile.

 To create a new kernel for IJulia:

 1. In the **Launcher**, click the **Terminal** tile in the "Other" section.

 2. In the Terminal, run the following commands:

-    ```
+    ```none
     $ ml julia
     $ julia
     julia> using Pkg;
     julia> Pkg.add("IJulia")
     ```

 3. Open a new **Launcher** tab by clicking the **+** sign next to your open Terminal tab.
 Julia will now be listed in the "Notebook" and "Console" sections as an available kernel.